Profile Bayesian Optimization for Expensive Computer Experiments: Synthetic Examples

-The second nonstationary example is the ``squiggle'' function \citep{duqling,rumsey2025all}, which we have adapted from its original 2D form to create a similar 4D function (Supplement~\ref{supp:functions}).
-The squiggle function exhibits more nonstationarity than the Kyger2D function.
-We begin with $n=40$ and end with $m=80$, with results presented in Figure~\ref{fig:comparisons4DN}.
-Again, we see better performance from the LHS DGP than the LHS GP, with consistently lower RMSE/MaxAD and comparable UQ.
-We suspect the starker improvements of the DGP over the GP are owed to the increased dimensionality and complexity of the function.
-Both PBO designs outperform their LHS counterparts, with significantly better accuracy and improved UQ.
-The PBO DGP offered the best performance, although it again tended to be overconfident in its predictions.
+We use the nonstationary ``squiggle'' function \citep{duqling, rumsey2025all}, which we have adapted from its original 2D form to create a similar 4D function (Supplement~\ref{supp:functions}).
+We begin with $n=40$ and end with $m=120$, with results presented in Figure~\ref{fig:comparisons4DN}.
+The LHS DGP outperforms the LHS GP given the nonstationary nature of the function, but both are beaten by strategic PBO designs.
+The PBO DGP outperforms the PBO GP, offering consistently lower RMSE.
+The PBO DGP shows much tighter uncertainty bounds across the design (top left), but this results in lower coverage (top right).
+None of the comparators reached satisfactory coverage, which we attribute to the complicated nature of the response surface.
+The overconfidence of the DGP predictions are of note, though the performance of the RMSE and MaxAD (in Supplement~\ref{supp:results}) show the predictions are still more accurate.